knoxell/easyboxdns/readme.md

-This script might be interesting for you if you need to obtain your external ip address of you Vodafone easybox router e.g. for use with a dyndns script or as a starting point if you want to read other data from your easybox.
+This script may be of interest if you need to obtain the external IP address of your Vodafone easybox router, e.g. for use with a dyndns script, or as a starting point for reading other data from your easybox.

 # Usage